-Women and girls with disabilities experience double discrimination:
+Women and girls with disabilities experience double discrimination.

-- They are twice as likely to be victims of domestic violence. - They are disproportionately represented among those who lack education and qualifications, do not work or are living on a low income. - They are more likely to experience poor social and economic outcomes across the course of their lives.

-- Frequently while they are still young, they are institutionalised in accommodation for the elderly, the ill and the dying. - The Convention on the Rights of Persons with Disabilities (CRPD), adopted by the U.N.
-General Assembly in 2006, recognized that "women and girls with disabilities are often at greater risk, both within and outside the home of violence, injury or abuse, neglect or negligent treatment, maltreatment or exploitation" and emphasized "the need to incorporate a gender perspective in all efforts to promote the full enjoyment of human rights and fundamental freedoms of persons with disabilities."

-- ✓ Prepare positive actions for the prevention of abuse, sexual and non-sexual violence in workplaces, at home and in social spaces. - ✓ Promote the use of Domestic Robotics in order to support women with disabilities. - ✓ Promote the use of Telemedicine at government level (call centrescontact centres: tele-consultation, multi-specialist video-consultation, second opinion, tele-nursing and nursing triage). - ✓ Improve the quality of life of elderly disabled people, their caregivers, and relatives. - ✓ Promote the culture of friendly-cities that are "inclusive, safe, resilient and sustainable (SDG goal N.11) for disabled people and the elderly".
+Prepare positive actions for the prevention of abuse, sexual and non-sexual violence in workplaces, at home and in social spaces.

+Promote the use of Domestic Robotics in order to support women with disabilities.

+Promote the use of Telemedicine at government level (call centres- contact centres: tele-consultation, multi-specialist video-consultation, second opinion, telenursing and nursing triage).

+Improve the quality of life of elderly disabled people, their caregivers, and relatives.

+Promote the culture of friendly-cities that are "inclusive, safe, resilient and sustainable (SDG goal N.11) for disabled people and the elderly".

-✓ Prepare information campaigns (leaflets, calendars, gadgets, commercials, posters) on healthy lifestyles, guiding disabled women towards right physical activities, appropriate diets and a safe and fulfilling sexual life.
+Prepare information campaigns (leaflets, calendars, gadgets, commercials, posters) on healthy lifestyles, guiding disabled women towards right physical activities, appropriate diets and a safe and fulfilling sexual life.

+Objective 3: "EQUALITY FOR WOMEN AND GIRLS WITH DISABILITIES" (SDG N.10)

-- ✓ Drive governments or States to sign and ratify UNCPRD or Optional Protocol (e-1/e-2 Resolutions for BPW Congress 2014 by BPW New Zealand). - ✓ Lobby Governments to subsidize specific technologies to improve the lives of women with disabilities, and web accessibility. - ✓ Drive governments towards the development of building plans that envisage the use of Home Automation and Telematics when building smart homes for elderly and disabled people. - ✓ Drive Governments or States to prepare Regulations for the protection of women with disabilities in the workplace, at home and in social spaces. - ✓ Set up awareness policies (organise meetings, promote events) aimed at the health staff dealing with the "reproductive path" of women with disabilities. - ✓ Organise information meetings on urban areas for disabled and elderly women with the involvement of health and wellbeing stakeholders.
+Drive governments or States to sign and ratify UNCPRD or Optional Protocol (e-1/e-2 Resolutions for BPW Congress 2014 by BPW New Zealand).

+Lobby Governments to subsidize specific technologies to improve the lives of women with disabilities, and web accessibility.

+Drive governments towards the development of building plans that envisage the use of Home Automation and Telematics when building smart homes for elderly and disabled people.

+Drive Governments or States to prepare Regulations for the protection of women with disabilities in the workplace, at home and in social spaces.

+Set up awareness policies (organise meetings, promote events) aimed at the health staff dealing with the "reproductive path" of women with disabilities.

+Organise information meetings on urban areas for disabled and elderly women with the involvement of health and wellbeing stakeholders.

-"WOMEN IN STEMM: FIXING THE LEAKING PIPELINE"
+Objective 4: "WOMEN IN STEMM: FIXING THE LEAKING PIPELINE" (SDG N.5)

-ACHIEVING GOAL N. 5 WITH ICTs